Badjie/MGGPT/README.md

 # MGGPT
-MGGPT framework for framework for fraud detection in Cryptocurrency networks
+MGGPT framework for fraud detection in Cryptocurrency networks

 Libraries
 import pandas as pd